szczyglis-dev/py-gpt/README.md

 Source: https://cdn.openai.com/new-and-improved-embedding-model/draft-20221214a/vectors-3.svg

-To index your files, simply copy or upload them  into the `data` directory and initiate indexing (embedding) by clicking the `Index all` button, or right-click on a file and select `Embed into index`.
+To index your files, copy or upload them into the active `data` directory and initiate indexing (embedding) by clicking the `Index all` button, or right-click on a file and select `Embed into index`.
+Normally this is `<profile workdir>/data`; if the current conversation belongs to a project with a custom data workdir, the project directory is used instead.
 Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the `Chat with Files (LlamaIndex, inline)` plugin.

 ![v2_idx1](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_idx1.png)